-A list of example authorised absence reasons (providing college is notified in advance) and examples of unacceptable reasons for absence are available as part of the college's Student Attendance Policy.
+A list of example authorised absence reasons (providing college is notified in advance and appropriate evidence provided) are available as part of the college's Student Attendance Policy.
 This is on the policy page of the college website https://blackpoolsixth.ac.uk/policies.